 There have been about 50 or so cases in the Federal Court of Appeal with charities challenging the CRA revocations.
 Although sometimes the court will disagree with some of the grounds I am not aware of any cases in the last decade of the Federal Court of Appeal overturning the revocations of CRA.

 Why should people care about revocations of charities?
 The ability of CRA to revoke the registration of a registered charity can have significant impact on a charity and the charitable sector is an important part of our society and economy.
 Why CRA would revoke a charity and explanations given are important.
 It helps charities understand compliance issues.
 It also allows the public to understand whether CRA is acting reasonably in the matter.
-Here is a list of some of the CRA letters and in square brackets are either reasons for revocation or subject matter discussed in the letters.
+Here is a list of some of the CRA letters and in square brackets are the approximate date and the reasons for revocation and/or subject matter discussed in the letters.

 Do you require legal advice with respect to Canadian or Ontario non-profits or charities?